Treatment of pilonidal disease - summary

 1. Operations employing wide radical excision of the natal cleft.

 Both above methods have similar success rates regarding disease eradication.
-Nevertheless, when using a minimal excision technique, the amount of resected tissue is negligible, resulting in superior recovery and a much better cosmetic outcome.
+Nevertheless, when using a minimal treatment technique, the amount of resected tissue is negligible, resulting in superior recovery and a much better cosmetic outcome.